Moss Gold Mine, NW Arizona, USA

 - Low cost, open pit mine with heap leach processing

 - Gold recoveries of 82% with silver recoveries of 65% (2015 Feasibility Study)

 - 2017 PEA outlined a 10-year mine life, $133 NPV and a 63% IRR (before taxes)

 - Crushing throughput consistently exceeding 2015 Feasibility Study of 5,000 tonnes per day (tpd)

 - Excellent exploration upside adjacent to open pit and within the Oatman mining district

 Northern Vertex's 100% owned Moss Gold Mine is located in Arizona, approximately one hour and a half drive south of Las Vegas, Nevada.
-The Company optioned the Moss Property in 2011 and advanced the project by completing a pilot plant test facility in 2014 as well as a Feasibility Study in 2015.
-Northern Vertex also completed a Preliminary Economic Assessement in 2017, which featured an extension to the mine life from 5 to 10 years.
-Subsequent to the construction and the commissioning process the Company declared commercial production at the Moss Mine, effective September 2018.
+The Company optioned the Moss Property in 2011 and advanced the project by completing a pilot plant test facility in 2014.
+In 2015, the Company completed a Feasibility Study and subsequently a Preliminary Economic Assessement in 2017, which featured an extension to the mine life from 5 to 10 years.
+Shortly after a successful construction and the commissioning process in 2018, Northern Vertex declared commercial production at the Moss Mine, effective September 2018.

 MINING & PROCESSING